***UPDATED 23RD SEPTEMBER***

 Many of us live in families where the custody of a child or children is shared between separated parents.

-Many of us will now be grappling with the new reality we find ourselves in and wondering how in practical terms, we keep contact going.
+Many of us will now be grappling with the regular rule changes and wondering how in practical terms, we keep contact going.

-In the normal, pre-Coronavirus world, responsibilities for separated co-parents were structured by means of child arrangement order or by mutual agreement, which brings clarity and certainty around the situation.
+In the normal, pre-Coronavirus world, responsibilities for separated co-parents were structured by means of child arrangements order or by mutual agreement, which brings clarity and certainty around the situation.

 However the pandemic has changed everything, with uncertain work situations, social distancing and self-isolation making previous arrangements unpredictable and potentially difficult to manage.

 When the UK lockdown rules were announced in March, the government said that children should not move between two different households.

 This was quickly clarified to confirm that this is permissible under the rules.